NASA to reveal new findings around ocean worlds beyond Earth this week

 NASA will carry the briefing live, and if you’re lazy you can also just leave this browser tab open since it’ll appear in the live stream embedded below:

 That’s 2 PM ET (11 AM PT) on Thursday, April 13.
-It’s not going to be aliens, but it’ll definitely be interesting, especially if you’re interested int he going search for extraterrestrial life.
+It’s not going to be aliens, but it’ll definitely be interesting, especially if you’re interested in the ongoing search for extraterrestrial life.

 0